The Changeling Hypothesis:

 And, perhaps we need to remind ourselves that what out here in the Real World is usually symbolic, in the Potterverse is just as likely as not to turn out to be literal.
 Perhaps Horcruxes are not just a folkloric element, after all.

 It also occurs to me that if Ceremonial High Magick exists in the Potterverse our Tom would probably be very seriously into it.
-It would definitely suit his taste for grandeur and self-aggrandizement.
-Interestingly, the only example of any true “ritual” to which we have been treated in some 4000 pages was at Tom’s instigation.
+It would definitely chime right in tune with his taste for grandeur and self-aggrandizement.
+Interestingly, the only example of any true “ritual” to which we have been treated in the whole 4000 pages was at Tom’s instigation.

 What if the Murderer takes possession of the Victim before killing him.
 What would become of the portion of the Murder’s soul that is possessing the Victim at the point of death?